patridge/StackGeography/README.md

 ###Release Notes

+####2012-01-18

+* Switched to ASP.NET MVC to make it easier to output-cache common API hits on the server.

+####2012-01-16

+* Added location geocoding in batches (up to 100).

 ####2012-01-13

-Added filters to the Stack Exchange API calls to cut down on JSON coming back from those requests.
+* Added filters to the Stack Exchange API calls to cut down on JSON coming back from those requests.
+* Switched to SQL Server on AppHarbor to avoid locking issues on geocode cache inserts.
+* Added keyboard shortcuts ('?' brings up hint window).

 ####2009-01-09

-After being live for just under 24 hours, the Google Maps API started rejecting (403) geocoding requests.
-Apparently, having everyone throw 50 requests at it for each load (not to mention additional requests for subsequent polls) was a bit mean.
-There is now a simple server-side proxy for geocoding requests that will cache them.
+* Google Maps 403 issue patched with server-side caching proxy for geocoding API requests.

   [1]: http://api.stackexchange.com/docs/
   [2]: http://code.google.com/apis/maps/documentation/javascript/basics.html